quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/car_library.rst

 Distances From Body Center
 """"""""""""""""""""""""""
-All distances of the QCar in its virtual enviroment are 10 times larger then in real life.
+Distances of the QCar in its virtual environment are 10 times larger then in real life when scaled at [1,1,1].
-Therefore the distances to important components have been scaled appropriately
+Therefore the distances to important components have been scaled accordingly below to match a scale of [1,1,1]:
-below:

 .. table::
     :widths: 11, 11, 11, 11